brian7346/Faceline/README.md

 # Faceline
 > Social network

 This is a MERN stack application.
-It is a small social network app that includes authentication, profiles and forum posts.
+It is a small social network app that includes authentication, profiles and forum posts.Styled with Bootstrap

 ## Quick Start